camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

   <TabItem value="irsa" label="IRSA" default>

-When using IRSA authentication, some following environment variables must be set and contain valid values.
+When using IRSA authentication, specific environment variables need to be set with valid values.

 Once you have set the environment variables, you can verify that they are correctly configured by running the following loop: